falcosecurity/falco-website/content/en/blog/extend-falco-outputs-with-falcosidekick.md

 ```
 ![falcosidekick slack test 2](/img/falcosidekick-slack-test2.png)

-Last but not least, it's time to use `falcosidekick` as output processor for our beloved Falco.
+Last but not least, it's time to use `falcosidekick` as output processor for our beloved `Falco`.

-In the chart helm folder for `falco`, edit *values.yaml*:
+In the chart helm folder `falco`, edit *values.yaml*:
 ```bash
 json_output: true
 json_include_output_property: true